-- Another obstacle raised up during the interviews preparations which is the transportation, facing lots lots of traffic jams caused by military check points even on the highways.
+Another obstacle raised up during the interviews preparations which are the transportation, facing lots of lots of traffic jams caused by military checkpoints even on the highways.

-- And the security situation takes a big part in the hard times, any time, any where we expects an explosion or a machine gun fights.
+And the security situation takes a big part in the hard times, any time, anywhere we expect an explosion or machine gunfights.

 SCENARIO AND SCRIPTS

-All Interview footage and many concert rehearsals plus behind the scenes in addition to parts from a couple of new concerts where shoot by Firas Sameer.
+All Interview footage and many concert rehearsals plus behind the scenes in addition to parts from a couple of new concerts were shoot by Firas Sameer.

 Lighting was done by Firas Sameer

 All editing and montage including the color corrections and special effects were done by Firas Sameer.